 I know that there’s about a 50/50 split between readers who really dig this kind of metaphoric marketing mindmeld and those who are already rolling their eyes, so I’m going to start with a really quick summary of the point I’m trying to get to.
 (If you’re in the half that enjoys a good story, SPOILER ALERT!)

-One of the key challenges that continues to plague companies, even years into the modern inbound-focused digital marketing age we’re in right now, is the disconnect between the Sales and Marketing departments.
+One of the key challenges that continue to plague companies, even years into the modern inbound-focused digital marketing age we’re in right now, is the disconnect between the Sales and Marketing departments.
 Specifically, the fact that — more often than not — Marketing has fully adopted an inbound marketing strategy (or at least is making strides in that direction) while Sales is resisting the change.

 The end result is a huge number of missed opportunities in the form of qualified leads falling through the cracks, prospective customers being rejected by Sales when, in fact, they’re just not ready right now to pull the trigger, and generally far too few easily collected leads making it all the way through to the closing stage.